Skip to main content

 By clicking the printer once, you select it for capture and open the Driver details for this printer.
 By clicking it again, you deselect this printer.
 If you select another printer (and select it), clicking another printer once opens its details, click again to deselect it.

-2. Once you select all required printers and specify the profiles they should be uploaded in, click Upload.
+1. Once you select all required printers and specify the print driver sets they should be uploaded in, click Upload.
 Drivers will be compressed into ZIP files and uploaded to the MyQ Print Server.

 JavaScript errors detected